commentary Romans 15

 19 Through mighty signs and wonders, by the power of the Spirit of God; so that from Jerusalem, and round about unto Illyricum, I have fully preached the gospel of Christ.
 20 Yea, so have I strived to preach the gospel, not where Christ was named, lest I should build upon another man’s foundation: 21 But as it is written, To whom he was not spoken of, they shall see: and they that have not heard shall understand.

-With backing from the church in Antioch and a divine calling, Paul began to travel far and wide throughout Asia, preaching the Gospel of Christ.
-He never stayed for very long at one place, but set up local leaders and then set out for new territory.
-He preached often to complete strangers who had never even heard of Christ, preferring to lay the foundation and let others build thereon (1Cor 3:10).
-From the beginning, his ministry was confirmed by mighty signs and wonders performed by the power of the Spirit (1Cor 2:4).
-Amazingly however, some Paul-founded churches began to reject his apostleship and follow charismatic, prideful teachers.
+Paul’s method was to preach the Gospel to strangers who had never even heard of Christ, working to lay the foundation and let others build thereon (1Cor 3:10).
+He took Jesus’ command completely to heart, willing to witness of Him unto the uttermost part of the earth (Acts 1:8).
+Illyricum was apparently the farthest post from Jerusalem that the Apostle Paul visited.
+Amazingly, some of the churches that he had founded began to reject his apostleship and follow charismatic, prideful teachers.
 Just like the children of Israel in the wilderness, the miracles could not maintain their faith in God.

 22 For which cause also I have been much hindered from coming to you.
 23 But now having no more place in these parts, and having a great desire these many years to come unto you; 24 Whensoever I take my journey into Spain, I will come to you: for I trust to see you in my journey, and to be brought on my way thitherward by you, if first I be somewhat filled with your company.

-Paul had not yet traveled to Rome because he was too busy evangelizing in other regions, to people that had never heard the name of Jesus.
+Paul had not yet visited Rome because he was too busy evangelizing in other regions, to people that had never heard the name of Jesus.
 Now however, having fully preached the Gospel of Christ (v19) in these parts (v23), he was eager to journey farther – Spain was in his sights – and hoped to visit the Christians in Rome on his way there.
-During these many years, Paul had harbored the hope to one day see Rome (see Rom 1:13; Acts 19:21), for he had heard of their obedience to the faith (Rom 16:19, 26).
+During these many years, Paul had hoped to one day see Rome (see Rom 1:13; Acts 19:21), for he had heard of their obedience to the faith (Rom 16:19, 26).
 The opportunity to visit the church at Rome was natural, for a journey into Spain would pass through that city.
 And so Paul anticipated a time of encouragement with the Christians in Rome, after which he would head out into new, un-evangelized regions of the Empire.

 25 But now I go unto Jerusalem to minister unto the saints.
 26 For it hath pleased them of Macedonia and Achaia to make a certain contribution for the poor saints which are at Jerusalem.
 27 It hath pleased them verily; and their debtors they are.
 For if the Gentiles have been made partakers of their spiritual things, their duty is also to minister unto them in carnal things.
 28 When therefore I have performed this, and have sealed to them this fruit, I will come by you into Spain.
 29 And I am sure that, when I come unto you, I shall come in the fulness of the blessing of the gospel of Christ.